 Be part of a group of like-minded people joining together to pursue and capture the "whole severe storm experience" - tornadoes, supercells, lightning and severe weather of all kinds.

 StormGroup Chasers has had an impressive track record in the past six years, with over 50 tornadoes witnessed, including some major EF5 tornadoes.
 We have been on most of the major outbreaks - including Joplin, La Crosse, Kingfisher, Ault, Moore, Carney/Shawnee, Hutchinson and El Reno.

 Using only one vehicle, with 4 guests on each tour, this is a very nimble and flexible approach to storm chasing - no one is packed into large vans, and there are no large groups to herd through meals and rest stops.
 We eat in unique local restaurants where possible, usually have picnic lunches with healthy food in parks/scenic areas - and lots of time to target all severe weather, while still maintaining a "human" personal approach to each guest's needs on the long driving days.

 Check out the testimonials page, along with the chase summaries under Find out more about previous years tours to see what a fabulous vacation is on offer.
 During each chase season, detailed chase accounts, along with photos & video, are posted on our Facebook page - StormGroup Chasers - if you're interested follow us on Facebook.

-Then come join us in 2017 - or maybe convince someone else that they should have this unique experience - register yourself on the waiting list by contacting us - don't miss the opportunity to chase with a safe and proven team.
+Then come join us in 2018 - or maybe convince someone else that they should have this unique experience - register yourself on the waiting list by contacting us - don't miss the opportunity to chase with a safe and proven team.